How do I know whether to apply for the MA or the PhD?

 Our M.A. graduates have found jobs in government or with non-profit organizations and NGOs as well as in the private sector.
 Recent M.A. graduates are now working in forensic data analysis at the FBI, doing data science research for nonprofits, teaching at UW Oshkosh, and pursuing doctoral degrees both here at UWM and at other universities.

 Our Ph.D. students have received both academic placements at top universities and colleges across the country as well as non-academic jobs.
-Recent graduates are teaching at UW Parkside, Kansas State University, and Earlham College.
+Recent graduates have received tenure track positions at Bradley University, UW-Green Bay, University of Turku, Kansas State University, and Earlham College.